peymanbateni/simple-cnaps/README.md

 | Out-of-Domain Average Accuracy  | 69.7±0.8 | 67.6±0.8           | 61.5±0.8      | 59.8±0.8       |
 | Overall Average Accuracy  | 72.2±0.8 | 71.2±0.8           | 66.5±0.8      | 65.9±0.8       |

+## Mini/Tiered ImageNet Installations & Usage
+In order to re-create these experiments, you need to:

+1. First clone https://github.com/yaoyao-liu/mini-imagenet-tools, the mini-imagenet tools package used for generating tasks, and https://github.com/yaoyao-liu/tiered-imagenet-tools, the respective tiered-imagenet tools package under /src.
+Although theoretically this should sufficient, there may be errors arising from hard coded file paths (3 to 4 of which was present at the time of creating our set-up, although they seem to have been resolved since) which you can easily fix.

+2. Once the setup is complete, use run_simple_cnaps_mt.py to run mini\tiered-imagenet experiments:

+For Simple CNAPS:

+    ```cd src; python run_simple_cnaps_mt.py --dataset <choose either mini or tiered> --feature_adaptation film --checkpoint_dir <address of the directory where you want to save the checkpoints>```

+For Simple AR-CNAPS:

+    ```cd src; python run_simple_cnaps_mt.py --dataset <choose either mini or tiered> --feature_adaptation film+ar --checkpoint_dir <address of the directory where you want to save the checkpoints>```

+**Note that as we emphasize this in the main paper, CNAPS-based models including Simple CNAPS have a natural advantage on these benchmarks due to the pre-trianing of the feature extractor on the Meta-Dataset split of ImageNet.

 ## Method Clarification - Use of 1/2 Coefficient on the Mahalanobis Distance